Joint Health and Safety Committee - Effective and Efficient

 - Are the chairperson's duties and authority clearly specified?

-Are members' duties clearly defined?
+Are health and safety committee members' duties clearly defined?

 Back to topThe following list of duties is a general list of the types of activities a committee may perform.
-Actual legal requirements and duties of committees are defined in the OH&S legislation.
+Actual legal requirements and duties of committees are defined in the occupational health and safety legislation.
 These requirements vary from jurisdiction to jurisdiction.
-Always confirm with your jurisdiction for actual requirements.
-In addition, specific duties may vary with the type and size of the organization, industry, number of safety specialist staff in the organization, the firm's accident experience, and the number of committees present.
-Common duties may include:
+Always confirm with your jurisdiction for requirements.
+In addition, specific duties may vary with the type and size of the organization, industry, number of safety specialist staff in the organization, the firm's incident experience, and the number of committees present.

 - Attending all committee meetings.